|Applied Statistics and Policy Analysis Conference, 2019|

 Professor Robert Tanton, Director of the National Centre of Social and Economic Modelling (NATSEM) at the Institute for Governance & Policy Analysis, University of Canberra

-Professor Chang-Tsun Li, Director of Research, Centre for Cyber Security Research and Innovation, Deakin University
+Professor Chang-Tsun Li, Department of Computer Science, University of Warwick, UK & Director of Research, Centre for Cyber Security Research and Innovation, Deakin University

 Professor David Balding, Director of the Melbourne Integrative Genomics (MIG) and Professor of Statistical Genomics, University of Melbourne

-Professor Susan Wilson, Senior Statistical Consultant in UNSW Stats Central and Emeritus Professor in the Mathematical Sciences Institute, University of New South Wales
+Professor Susan Wilson, Senior Statistical Consultant in UNSW Stats Central, University of New South Wales & Emeritus Professor in the Mathematical Sciences Institute, ANU

-Professor S (Subu) V Subramanian, Director of a Harvard University-wide Initiative on Applied Quantitative Methods in Social Sciences and was Founding Director of Graduate Studies for the interdisciplinary PhD program in Population Health Sciences, Harvard University, USA
+Professor S (Subu) V Subramanian, Director of a Harvard University-wide Initiative on Applied Quantitative Methods in Social Sciences & Founding Director of Graduate Studies for the interdisciplinary PhD program in Population Health Sciences, Harvard University, USA

 Dr Karen Malam, Director of Regions Research, within the Bureau of Infrastructure, Transport and Regional Economics at the Department of Infrastructure, Regional Development and Cities